 The material element test is the second most commonly used test in the U.S. and is relied upon by 8 states to evaluate whether a game is skill or chance based.
 The test asks the question of whether chance plays a material role in determining a game’s outcome.
 As an example, in games like Minesweeper, a great deal of skill is generally exercised by players, but there are moments when players are forced to guess at random, with the results of that guess determining the winner and loser of the game.
 Skill predominates but chance plays the material role in determining the game’s outcome.

 In the U.S., the legality of skill-based competitions is determined at a state level and Skillz has taken extensive measures to ensure that its products are in full compliance with all the applicable laws.
-As of today, Skillz powers cash competitions in roughly 80% of the world and 38 US states - the exceptions being Arizona, Arkansas, Connecticut, Delaware, Florida, Illinois, Louisiana, Maryland, Montana, South Carolina, South Dakota, and Tennessee.
-Additionally, cash gameplay is currently not available in Maine and Indiana if playing cards are involved.
+As of today, Skillz powers real prize competitions in roughly 80% of the world and 45 US states - the exceptions being Arkansas, Connecticut, Delaware, Louisiana, and South Dakota.
+Additionally, real prize gameplay is currently not available in Maine and Indiana if playing cards are involved, as well as New Jersey for domino-based games.
 Our virtual currency tournaments are available globally.

 How does Skillz determine which games are skill-based?

 Skillz has developed an advanced statistical model to evaluate whether a game is a game of skill.
 The model was developed by one of the world’s leading statisticians and can be used to analyze game results from almost any game, outputting the fractional importance of chance in determining a game’s outcome.
 The model has been validated and reviewed by the preeminent legal experts in the field of gaming and has been granted a U.S. patent.